-Current MariaDB packages usually ship the mariadb and mariadb-show client names, while MySQL systems typically keep mysql and mysqlshow.
-Remote connections still depend on the correct host, port, TLS, and authentication method, and a server started with --skip-show-database limits the statement to accounts that hold the global SHOW DATABASES privilege.
+Current MariaDB packages commonly ship mariadb and mariadb-show rather than the older mysql and mysqlshow compatibility names, while MySQL systems typically use the mysql client.
+Remote listings still depend on the correct host, port, authentication method, and TLS policy, and a server started with --skip-show-database limits SHOW DATABASES to accounts with the global SHOW DATABASES privilege.

 Add --password when the account requires interactive authentication, but avoid --password=secret because credentials can leak through process listings and shell history.